ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Sets the priority ([nice](https://en.wikipedia.org/wiki/Nice_(Unix))) for threads that execute queries.
 The OS scheduler considers this priority when choosing the next thread to run on each available CPU core.

 !!! warning "Warning"
     To use this setting, you need to set the `CAP_SYS_NICE` capability.
 The `clickhouse-server` package sets it up during installation.
-Some virtual environments don’t allow you to set the `CAP_SYS_NICE` capability.
+Some virtual environments do not allow you to set the `CAP_SYS_NICE` capability.
 In this case, `clickhouse-server` shows a message about it at the start.

 Possible values: